A Year in the Apiary:

 Another activity that might cause concern for the uninitiated is the way bees fly in circles around the hive on sunny afternoons.
 Although sometimes mistaken for a swarm, it’s just young bees learning to identify landmarks so they will know how to return to the hive when they become foragers.

-An unexpected benefit of having the apiary entrance so high off the ground is that it gives bees the opportunity to show their flair.
+An unexpected benefit of having the apiary entrance so high off the ground is that it gives bees an opportunity to show their flair.
 When returning with a heavy load, some bees shift into neutral and slowly glide — sometimes in a spiral — or even free fall from the roof to stick a landing at the hive entrance.

 This behavior must go back to when bees lived in treetops, but I haven’t seen it described anywhere.
 Maybe they’re just conserving energy, but it looks like fun.